ilbers/isar/RECIPE-API-CHANGELOG.md

  - a lot of debhelpers will help .. or complain fix the issues or override the helpers (see example-raw)

+### Set LAYERSERIES_COMPAT_*  when an own layer is defined

+When defining an own layer LAYERSERIES_COMPAT_mylayer_root_name has to be set, the possible values are listed in the variable LAYERSERIES_CORENAMES.

+If you need to express the fact that your layer requires the layer version higher than existing release corename, use the value 'next'.

 ### location of image artifacts

 Align with OpenEmbedded and place image artifacts in a per-machine folder placed